gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 # Recommended Enhancements

 !!! warning "Actuality"
-    This, and the next sections of the guide have not been updated in a long while and a bunch of information relating to mods that had updates, became outdated.
-Use this list more as a reference to what mods to use, rather than their install steps.
+    This section of the guide has not been updated in a long while and a bunch of information relating to mods that had updates, became outdated, as well as the list of mods itself is not up to date with the [Drag-and-Drop Archive page](../drag-and-drop-archive.md).

 Following mods are not essential to playing the game, but they're highly recommended to have a good experience or a good enough base for your own modpack.